Monarch Money vs Rocket Money: The Complete 2026 Comparison

 If you specifically want to master your subscriptions without the complexity of a full financial platform, SubBuddy offers the clearest, most focused experience at a lower price point—with a lifetime deal option that eliminates recurring costs entirely.

 Whichever you choose, the most important thing is that you choose something.
-The average American wastes $273/month on subscriptions they don't fully use.
-Whether it's Monarch, Rocket, or SubBuddy, getting visibility into your recurring charges is the first step to taking back control.
+Subscription spending is easy to underestimate, and getting visibility into recurring charges is the first step to taking back control.

-For more comparisons, check out our Top 7 Alternatives to Rocket Money and learn How the Average American Wastes $273/Month on Subscriptions.
+For more comparisons, check out our Top 7 Alternatives to Rocket Money, our Subpilot vs Rocket Money comparison, and our guide to what current data says about average subscription spending.

 Alex Coca